FPMT Masters Program

 Buddhism is a training of the mind.
 An effect on the mind will never take place by force, but only voluntarily, on the basis of reason.
 Faith has an important role in mental transformation, but from a Buddhist point of view it must be faith based on conviction.
 Conviction, in turn, is based on understanding through investigation and analysis.
 Therefore, the study of the vast Buddhist scriptures is very essential.
 However, just as it is important to have a comprehensive understanding of the entire spectrum of the Buddha’s path, it is equally important to integrate it into one’s practice so that one takes the essence of these texts. – His Holiness the Dalai Lama at Centro Ewam, Florence.
 Meeting with Masters Program students and staff, May 1999

-In order to prepare for the final retreat and to balance the academic component, the sutra subjects, Ornament for Clear Realization, Treasury and Valid Cognition, and Middle Way are concluded with a one-month lamrim retreat.
+In order to prepare for the final retreat and to balance the academic component, the sutra subjects, Ornament, Middle Way, Valid Cognition and Treasury, are concluded with a one-month lamrim retreat.
 When all subjects and the review and final exams are successfully completed, an individual year-long final retreat is required in order to graduate.

 A focus on lamrim meditation needs to remain throughout; the retreat should not be used to do a tantric approximation retreat.
 The inclusion of preliminary practices and a daily sadhana practice is optional.